Keyrxng/ubiquibot-ask-plugin/README.md

           name: Research
           id: research-command
           type: github
-          description: "Access a highly context-aware GPT-4 embedded directly into your issues and pull requests."
+          description: "Integrate a highly context-aware GPT LLM embedded directly into your issues and pull requests."
           command: "/research"
           example: "/research The spec for this issue is unclear.
 Can you explain it in simpler terms?"
           with:
             keys:
-              openAi: ""
+              openAi: "" # this is a secret, so only install this plugin config in your private org config repo
             disabledCommands: []
 ```